Individual psychotherapy and addiction counselling

 If you are interested in CHARTER’s Individual Therapy on Harley Street please complete our Enquiry form or call us on 020 7323 4970.

 It might feel scary contacting a therapist to ask for help, and we will do all we can to make this as easy as possible for you.
 We are told again and again by our clients that coming to Charter was the best thing they have ever done for themselves, and we can see it in the wonderful changes that happen here all the time.
 Going on a journey of self discovery can be one of the most rewarding decisions you will ever make, and we are here to walk with you every step of the way.

 Whatever is worrying you, we will do our best to help.
 People often seek therapy after a life changing event, when they just don’t seem to be able to connect to friends, after a divorce or difficulty in relationships or after an experience of loss.
 Just as often people come to us because of an overwhelming sense of anxiety or because they feel broken by depression, or stressed.
-Managing how you feel can be a big step in building self esteem, and we are here to help.
+Individual Therapy on Harley Street can help manage how you feel can be a big step in building self esteem, and we are here to help.

 At Charter we place great importance on choosing the right therapist for you.
 Many of the team have personal experience of addiction themselves or in their family, so there is a great deal of empathy here for recovery from self-defeating patterns of behaviour.
 If you have any concerns about our choice of therapist for you, just contact the office and we will be happy to discuss these with you.

 If helpful we can also refer to a network of consultants and specialists, who are well-known to us, and who can support the success of your treatment.